EliasHaaralahti/OpenAI-Gym-Solutions/CartPole-v1/README.md

 ### DQN implementation (DQN.py):
 - Use Deep Q-learning to continuously train the agent.
-- Results vary and there are still things to finish.
-This model still seems fairly unstable, however it can easily reach 100-200 score early.
-However the model can also reach 300-500 with some training (as early as 25 epochs).
-Will improve this later with target models etc.

 # Running
-- Make sure virtual enviroment is active.
+- Make sure virtual enviroment is active and working directory is inside the environment folder.
 - Run the version you want using python3 FILENAME.